rohmattriindra/dev-one/README.md

 <br>

-# Resource and Design Decicion??
+# Resource and Design
 1. I proposed separated zone, so if there's disaster in Zone-A. resources in Zone B will be serve traffic from client
 2. Since we have expectation each instance able to handle more thank 10k concurrent connection, we suggest to use EC2 instance with type M3.XLarge. which the instance as high performance specs.
-Just in case when the traffic reach until 100k, we also apply auto scaling based on cpu utilization
+Just in case when the traffic reach until 100k, we can apply auto scaling based on cpu utilization
-3. VPC : Provide address space and as foundation layer
+3. VPC : Provide allocation address space
 4. ElB as load balancer to distribute load traffic from client toward instance in different zone
 5. NAT Gateway : Provide outgoing connection from several intances using IP Static
 6. Route53 : Provide highly available and scalable DNS for *.dev-one.it, which handles DNS for both the TCP and UDP traffic requests